-Additionally, the person who invites their relatives must speak German and the coming partner must have at least some basic German knowledge!
+Therefore, this residence permit/visa is only available for spouses, kids, and sometimes even parents.
+Additionally, the person who invites their relatives must speak German, and the coming partner must have at least some basic German knowledge!

-The inviting person must meet these criteria:
+The inviting person in Germany must meet the following criteria:

 - Have a temporary or permanent residence permit or an EU Blue Card for Germany.